-(Guest Post by Kristina)
+(Guest article today by Kristina)

 Good Morning friends!
 We couldn’t enjoy the finer things in life without money, and we wouldn’t have money without having a job.
 But what is the different between a job and a career?

 Some people say that the difference is in the level of education that’s required for the position, and others say it’s the annual salary or hourly wage that differentiates a job from a career.
 Can you have a career that pays an hourly wage, though?
 Or better yet, let me ask you a personal question…How much do you make per hour?
 That’s right!
 I asked it!